compilation-course/compilation-course.github.io/index.md

 # Requirements

 Students are expected to have good programming skills in C and a basic knowledge of C++.
 Students should also understand the general concepts of computer architectures and operating systems; in particular they should known how the CPU executes assembly programs and how the memory is organized.
+Finally, students should know regular expressions and finite automata.

 # Authors